vitalune/LLM-project/01_main-chapter-code/README.md

 ### Main Chapter Code

-- [ch02notebook.ipynb](ch02notebook.ipynb) contains all my code as directed in the chapter
+- [ch02notebook.ipynb](ch02notebook.ipynb) contains all my code as directed in this chapter
+- [the-verdict.txt](the-verdict.txt) is the raw data set used for tokenization in this chapter